-- It is always good to have certified copies of your passport, visa’s, ID and other documents with you electronically.
+- It is always good to have certified copies of your passport, visa’s, ID and other important documents with you electronically.
 I normally just scan and email this to myself.

-- On the topic of money, it is so easy to withdraw foreign currency from an ATM when you arrive in the new country, especially arriving on an airport, but if you want to arrive with some local currency in your pocket, that is also not a bad idea.
-Keep in mind that sometimes you can not exchange ZAR in all countries, and to travel with heaps of cash is in anyways not too safe.
+- On the topic of money, it is very easy to withdraw foreign currency from an ATM when you arrive in the new country, especially arriving on an airport, but if you want to arrive with some local currency in your pocket, that is also not a bad idea.
+Keep in mind that sometimes you can not exchange ZAR in all countries, and to travel with heaps of cash is in anyways not too wise.

 - It is always worth migrating your phone contract to a cheaper package and this way you also get to keep your number while just paying a small amout monthly.